Special (film): Plot

 On the way to meeting with Dobson, Les astounds his two friends by stopping a purse snatcher.
 Dobson claims never to have met Les before but gives the two friends a liquid to flush the medication from Les's body.
 Les leaves all three and finds that Jonas and Ted have broken into his apartment and are reading through his diary, talking about kidnapping him for a few days for the drug to work its way out of his system.

 Dobson confesses that Les's reaction could ruin the company if the word got out.
 While Dobson explains that he himself was only attempting to preserve his own career and life, Les takes the opportunity to swallow the remaining pills.
 After Les leaves and makes Ted and Jonas "disappear", the now-invisible pair beat Les to a pulp and utterly humiliate him in the process.
 With an unbelievable effort of sheer willpower, Les turns the tables and knocks both men unconscious.
 Realizing that he is losing his mind, he runs to Maggie for help.
 She reveals that she likes him but has been reluctant to speak to him because of a stutter.
 Les admits to liking her and requests to be locked up in the restroom until the drug leaves his system.

 Les awakens the following morning to find he cannot float.
 As Les is walking home Jonas runs him down with his car.
 Jonas is about to leave Les for dead when, incredibly, Les raises himself up off of the asphalt and stands defiantly there in the middle of the street.
 Jonas angrily backs the car into Les and sends him flying over the roof again, presumably finishing him off.
 This is too much for Ted and he flees the scene on foot.
 But Les won't stay down.
 In yet another fantastic feat of willpower, Les drags himself up onto his feet and faces-off with Jonas's car.
 Jonas intends to run Les down once and for all, but, faced with Les's unbreakable spirit, his rage drains away.
 Les turns and hobbles off, a smile spreading across his bruised face.

+Reception

+Metacritic, which uses a weighted average, assigned the a score of 57 out of 100, based on seven critics, indicating "mixed or average" reviews.